gatling/gatling/src/docs/content/reference/execute/cloud/user/organization/index.md

 Click on the **Subscribe now** button in order to buy the desired offer via stripe.
 If you want to change your current offer, or buy the **Custom** one, please click on **Contact us**.

-### payment via AWS Marketplace
+#### Payment via AWS Marketplace

-After Organization and Admin user of this organization created, you can choose to subscribe to an offer via the [AWS marketplace](https://aws.amazon.com/marketplace/pp/prodview-6bhi2464rfmzq):
+After creating an Organization and an organization Admin user you can choose to subscribe to an offer via the [AWS marketplace](https://aws.amazon.com/marketplace/pp/prodview-6bhi2464rfmzq):

 {{<img src="aws_marketplace.png" alt="AWS marketplace offer" >}}

-select, among other options, the contract option:
+Select, among other options, the contract option:

 {{<img src="aws_contract_option.png" alt="Contract option" >}}

-and click on **Create contract**:
+And click on **Create contract**:

 {{<img src="aws_create_contract.png" alt="Create contract" >}}

-to finish setup, fill the subscription form with current users and organization information:
+To finish setup, fill out the subscription form with current users and organization information:

 {{<img src="aws_subscription_form.png" alt="setup subscription" >}}

-## Billing
-After the first payment, you can access invoices and update payment information by clicking on the **Customer portal** button in the **Billing** tab.

-{{< img src="customer-portal.png" alt="Customer portal" >}}

-{{< alert info >}}
-If you subscribe through the AWS marketplace, your billing information and invoices are available through AWS.
-{{< /alert >}}